Sun-lab/scRNAseq_pipelines/psychENCODE/deconvolution/README.md

 - `script_MAST.R`

     Script to run MAST and identify differentially expressed genes between inferred cell types using psychENCODE single cell data.
-Need to run on a computing cluster.
+Need to run on a computing cluster with preferably 80GB of memory.

 - `signature_genes.Rmd`